agentv/xsettlers-game-papi/README.md

 ### Gameboard
 This represents the administrative structures that govern the game.
 At its core, it is comprised of Sectors.
-Initially it is a two-dimensional grid of unlimited size.
+It is a three-dimensional grid of unlimited size.
 Sectors are only instantiated when a player interacts with them, so the data model is that of a sparsely populated grid.

-The coordinate system places the origin (0,0) at the upper left.
+The coordinate system places the origin (0,0,0) at the upper left.
 The game premise is that an energy barrier surrounds the playable area such at all positive Y coordinates, all negative X coordinates are inaccessible.
 The "richness" of the sectors increases toward the center and the origin Sector is extraordinarily rich.
-(this concept is under review as possibly being too predictable.)

 As sectors are "discovered" their capacity is calculated.
 A random value for energy, food, and goods production is determined with higher general values toward the center.
 The origin sector has hard-coded capacities (although this is not necessarily known to the players).

-All functions that govern the game overall are a part of the Gameboard.
-That includes the player roster, the game clock, the end-of-turn logic, and more.

 #### Gameboard Components
+_maybe up for review_

 - Player
 - Sector